 - 3.1 Cameras will be sited so they only capture images relevant to the purposes for which they are installed and care will be taken to ensure that reasonable privacy expectations are not violated.
-The School will ensure that the location of equipment is carefully considered to ensure that images captured comply with the Data Protection Act. - 3.2 The school will make every effort to position cameras so that their coverage is restricted to the school premises, which may include outdoor areas. - 3.3 Members of staff should have access to details of where CCTV cameras are situated, with the exception of cameras placed for the purpose of covert monitoring.
+The School will ensure that the location of equipment is carefully considered to ensure that images captured comply with the Data Protection Act. - 3.2 The school will make every effort to position cameras so that their coverage is restricted to the school premises, which may include outdoor areas.
+Where a camera may overlook an area outside of the school i.e a public road, neighbouring property, a sufficient privacy assessment will be undertaken to ensure the capture of images does not interfere with the publics rights and freedoms. - 3.3 Members of staff should have access to details of where CCTV cameras are situated, with the exception of cameras placed for the purpose of covert monitoring.